google-research/google-research/mqm_viewer/README.md

 ## Data file format

-The data file should have tab-separated UTF-8-encoded data with the following nine columns, one line per marked error:
+The data file should have tab-separated UTF-8-encoded data with the following nine (or ten) columns, one line per marked error:

 - **system**: Name of the translation system.
 - **doc**: Name of the document.